When it comes to reading the Bible, you don’t have to be a scholar to enjoy God’s Word.

 As you research the subject, also consider making note of the actions of God, His commands for us, and His attributes noted in these verses.
 Don’t forget to write how you plan to apply these verses to your life moving forward.

-Verse mapping is a fabulous study method for those who want to dissect a Bible verse to clarify meaning and gain greater understanding.
+Verse mapping is another of the popular ways to study the Bible.
+It’s ideal for those who want to dissect a Bible verse to clarify meaning and gain greater understanding.
 Following these simple steps will increase your biblical knowledge in no time!

 - Write out the complete verse (usually in the middle of the page) and note the translation you used.